carlos-sierra/edb360/readme.txt

 it may take a few hours or less.
 In rare cases it may require even more than 24 hrs.

-If you think edb360 takes too long on your database, the first suspect is usually the state of the CBO stats on Tables behind AWR.
-Validate with sql/awr_ash_pre_check.sql.
+If you think edb360 takes too long on your database, the first suspect is usually the state of AWR tables.
+Use sql/awr_ash_pre_check.sql to validate AWR state.

 Troubleshooting steps below are for improving performance of edb360 based on known issues.